SEI-R-2-22/u1_lesson_flex_grid/README.md

 The lines are numbered starting with 1 (not zero).

-We will use `span x` to specify how many columns we want to span:
+We will use `span x` to specify how many columns we want to span.
+Add this to your CSS:

   ```css
   nav,